kevinchabreck/paintchat/README.md

 ### Connect to local PaintChat instance

-Point your browser at [http://localhost:8080/](http://localhost:8080/) (replace `localhost` with the ip of your Docker machine if you launched PaintChat in a container)
+Point your browser to [http://localhost:8080/](http://localhost:8080/) (replace `localhost` with the ip of your Docker machine if you launched PaintChat in a container)